certifysphere/main-website/docs/labs/workshops/react-express-workshop/3-express-nodejs-backend.md

 4) Test all CRUD (Create, Read, Update, Delete) operations on the frontend app.
 You can perform actions like adding new schools, updating existing schools, deleting schools, and viewing the list of schools.

 Remember to ensure that the backend API and frontend React app are correctly configured to communicate with each other.
 The frontend app should be making API requests to the correct URL where the backend server is running.
-If there are any issues, check the console for error messages or the network tab in the browser's developer tools to see the API requests and responses.
+If there are any issues, check the browser console for error messages or the network tab in the browser's developer tools to see the API requests and responses.

 By following these steps, you should have both the frontend and backend applications up and running, and you can interact with the Schools Listing App through your browser.